Same-Day-Building-Permits/Overview/README.md

-Below is a high-level way of “bucketing” the relevant AI research areas:
+Same day buildling permits will require several buckets of AI approaches and tools:

 ---